 I wish so much that Bob and Allison had met an adviser before they decided to call that direct insurer.

 Advisers play a crucial role and they make a true difference in the lives of ordinary Australians.

 ** Allison and Bob’s story (names, dates and the amount of cover have been changed to protect client identity)

 Source: Risk Adviser, Richard Monroe, 20 January 2016

-The information contained in this blog is general in nature and does not take into account your personal situation.
-You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from a financial planner.
+The information contained in this article is general in nature and does not take into account your personal situation.
+You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from a financial adviser.

 Sound Life & Superannuation Agencies Pty Ltd trading as Sound Life Financial Services are

 Corporate Authorised Representatives of Synchronised Business Services Pty Ltd